katarinarosiak/to_do_app/README.md

+# To Do List
-To-Do List Application is written in node.js.
+To Do Application is written in node.js.
 The exercise is a part of the Launch School Core Curriculum.

 It's using:
 - Express.js